TAKT-R-D/design-pattern/architecture/data/event-sourcing.md

 # 🧩 Event Sourcing

-## ✅ このスタイルの概要
+## ✅ Overview

-**状態そのものではなく「状態を変化させたイベント」を蓄積し、それを再生して現在の状態を得るスタイル。**
+**Style obtaining current state by accumulating "events that changed state" instead of state itself, and replaying them.**

-## ✅ 解決しようとした問題
+## ✅ Problems Addressed

-- 更新履歴の完全な保持（監査・再現）
-- 競合の検知や非同期処理との整合性確保
-- 状態変化の意味（なぜこの状態になったか）を後から把握しやすく
+- Complete retention of update history (Audit / Reproduction).
+- Detection of conflict and ensuring consistency with asynchronous processing.
+- Making it easy to grasp meaning of state change (why it became this state) later.

-## ✅ 基本思想・ルール
+## ✅ Basic Philosophy & Rules

-- 変更操作はすべてイベントとして保存
+- All change operations are saved as events.
-- 現在状態 = 過去イベントの再生結果（Replay）
+- Current State = Replay result of past events.
-- Event Store（イベント専用 DB）を利用することが多い
+- Often uses Event Store (DB dedicated to events).

-### 概念図（Conceptual Diagram）
+### Conceptual Diagram

 ![Event Sourcing Architecture diagram](./event-sourcing.png)

-> 出典: Microsoft, “Event Sourcing pattern – Azure Architecture Center”.
+> Source: Microsoft, “Event Sourcing pattern – Azure Architecture Center”.
 > https://learn.microsoft.com/en-us/azure/architecture/patterns/event-sourcing

-## ✅ 得意なアプリケーション
+## ✅ Suitable Applications

-- 金融・会計など履歴管理が必須の領域
+- Areas where history management is essential like Finance / Accounting.
-- DDD の Aggregate と相性の良いドメイン
+- Domains compatible with DDD Aggregate.
-- 自動再処理・再演算が必要なシステム
+- Systems requiring automatic reprocessing / recalculation.

-## ❌ 不向きなケース
+## ❌ Unsuitable Cases

-- 履歴保持の必要が薄いシンプルな CRUD
+- Simple CRUD where necessity of history retention is thin.
-- イベント量が多すぎ、リプレイコストが問題になるケース
+- Cases where event volume is too large and replay cost becomes a problem.

-## ✅ 歴史
+## ✅ History

-- Actor Model などイベント中心の計算モデルに影響
+- Influenced event-centric calculation models like Actor Model.
-- CQRS との併用が一般的
+- Combination with CQRS is common.

-## ✅ 関連スタイル
+## ✅ Related Styles

-- CQRS：書き込み側のモデルとして利用されやすい
-- EDA：イベント駆動システムと自然に統合
+- CQRS: Easily used as model on write side.
+- EDA: Naturally integrated with event-driven systems.

-## ✅ 代表的なフレームワーク
+## ✅ Representative Frameworks

 - **EventStoreDB**
-  Event Sourcing 専用の Event Store として最も広く使われる。
+  Most widely used Event Store dedicated to Event Sourcing.

 - **Kafka / Kinesis / Pub/Sub**
-  Append-only ログとしてイベントを蓄積し、Replay で状態再構築を行う実装が可能。
+  Implementation accumulating events as Append-only log and performing state reconstruction by Replay is possible.

-- **Axon Framework（Java）**
+- **Axon Framework (Java)**
-  Event Sourcing と CQRS を統合した実装が容易。
+  Easy to implement integrating Event Sourcing and CQRS.

 - **Temporal / Cadence**
-  長期間のイベント履歴管理とワークフローのリプレイをサポート。
+  Supports long-term event history management and workflow replay.

-## ✅ このスタイルを支えるデザインパターン
+## ✅ Design Patterns Supporting This Style

 - **Memento**
-  スナップショットの保存・復元に利用される。
+  Used for saving / restoring snapshots.

 - **Command**
-  イベントを生成する操作オブジェクトとして扱う。
+  Treats event as operation object generating it.

 - **Observer**
-  イベント購読者が状態変化を通知として受け取る構造。
+  Structure where event subscriber receives state change as notification.

 - **Iterator**
-  Event Stream の順次再生に利用される。
+  Used for sequential replay of Event Stream.

 - **State**
-  Aggregate がイベントを適用しながら内部状態を更新する。
+  Aggregate updates internal state applying events.

-## ✅ まとめ
+## ✅ Summary

-Event Sourcing は **履歴を第一級データとして扱い、
-意味のある状態管理を実現するアーキテクチャ** である。
+Event Sourcing is an **architecture realizing meaningful state management by treating history as first-class data.**